shreya293/Active-Directory-Lab-Configuration/README.md

 #### 1. Isolated LAN Segment Allocation (LAB1)
 Both the Windows Server and the Windows Client must be assigned to the same isolated **LAN Segment (`LAB1`)**.
 This creates a private network that prevents lab traffic from conflicting with the host system's actual physical network.
+We create a LAN Segment as LAB1 By clicking on Add and selecting it from dropdown menu.
 ![Step 25](./Images/image%2025.png)

 ---